dyd1234/Awesome-CV/README.md

 ![](.github/1.png)

-If you like, you can use commend \worktitl{myTitle} and then you get a letter with title.
+If you like, you can use commend \worktitle{myTitle} and then you get a letter with title.

 ![](.github/2.png)